Shelby Houlihan: High school

 Houlihan attended East High School in Sioux City.
 She held high school personal records of 4:43.64 in the one mile run, 2:07.35 in the 800 meter run, and 4:26.39 in the 1500 meter run.
 She was the 2011 Iowa Gatorade Player of the Year awards Girls Track and Field Runner of the Year and the 2010 Iowa Gatorade Player of the Year awards Girls Cross Country Runner of the Year.
 She claimed eight Drake Relays crowns, while also earning the title of Drake Relays Outstanding Female High School Performer for being the first female athlete from a high school to win three events in one year.
-Houlihan graduated from East in 2011.
+Houlihan graduated from East High School in 2011.

 NCAA

-Houlihan attended Arizona State University for college.
-She was the 2014 NCAA champion in the 1500 meters at Arizona State University as a junior.
-She was the first student at Arizona State University to win a national individual title in the outdoor 1,500.
+Houlihan attended Arizona State University (ASU) for college.
+She was the 2014 NCAA champion in the 1500 meters at ASU as a junior.
+She was the first student at Arizona State University to win a national individual title in the outdoor 1500 meters.

-Houlihan was a 12-time NCAA Division I All-American, the second most in Arizona history, and an NCAA Track champion.
+Houlihan was a 12-time NCAA Division I All-American, the second most in Arizona State history, and an NCAA Track champion.
 She holds Arizona State Sun Devils school records in the 800 meters, 1500 meters, one mile, and 3000 meters.

-International
+International and professional

 Houlihan began competing for Nike and the Bowerman Track Club under coach Jerry Schumacher in 2015.
 She was among seven women who were trained by Schumacher who made it to the Olympics.
 Houlihan said of her teammates, "After watching all of my teammates make the team, I knew that I could do the same.
 The prelim felt very easy and gave me a lot of confidence going into the final.
 I thought the final would most likely be much faster, but I knew I was fit and capable of handling a fast pace."
 She also stated, "It's just amazing to have teammates be able to push me every day.
 It's something I've never had before.
 Even that has put me above and beyond what I've done before.
 Obviously, I made the right decision for me."

-2014 NACAC
+2014: NACAC

 Houlihan qualified for the 2014 North American, Central American and Caribbean Athletic Association Championship in Kamloops, British Columbia, Canada where Houlihan won gold in the 800 meters in 2:03.00 ahead of Rachel Francois and Jenna Westaway.